 - Improper lane change- The blind spots on tractor-trailers lead to many collisions.
-Often innocent motorists are trapped in a blind spot truck accident.
+Often, innocent motorists are trapped in a blind spot truck accident.

 - Failing to Yield the Right of Way– When large trucks don’t yield, the results are often fatal.

-Also, violations of the FMCSR by either the trucker or motor carrier account for many of the fatal crashes in Texas, although such factors are usually not accounted for on the Texas crash reports.
+Also, violations of the FMCSR by either the trucker or motor carrier account for many of the fatal crashes in Texas, although such factors are usually not accounted for in the Texas crash reports.

 Contact Our Top-Rated and Nationally Recognized Houston Truck Accident Lawyers

-However, we charge no fee unless you get money in your pocket.
+We charge no fee unless you get money in your pocket.
 And never charge for an injury accident consultation.